 I was introduced to Chiropractic when I was 14.
 A cousin had been diagnosed with severe scoliosis and undergone surgical spinal alignment complete with titanium rods.
 My mother knew that scoliosis has a genetic component and had all of her 4 children evaluated.
-From that day we would go see Dr. Campbell 3 times a week for many years.
-Eventually I aged out of my parents insurance and began to realize how beneficial regular Chiropractic visits had been for my body.
+From that day, we would see Dr. Campbell 3 times a week for many years.
+Eventually, I aged out of my parents’ insurance and began to realize how beneficial regular Chiropractic visits had been for my body.

-He pointed me to Dr. Sue Brown’s work- BGI.
-She realized the body, not individual limbs or regions, was one interconnected system-Biotensegrity is what they called it.
+He pointed me to Dr. Sue Brown’s work: BGI.
+She realized the body was not individual limbs or regions, but one interconnected system.

-Meeting and being treated by him fundamentally shaped how I practice today.
+Meeting and being treated by a BGI practitioner fundamentally shaped how I practice today.

-I practice with this philosophy in mind: The body is like a mobile perfectly balanced until it isn’t.
+I practice with this philosophy in mind: The body is like a mobile: perfectly balanced until it isn’t.
 Finding that imbalance is what I do.
-Sometimes it a simple joint not moving well, sometimes the cause of the pain is very distant from the area of complaint.
+Sometimes it’s a simple joint not moving well, sometimes the cause of the pain is very distant from the area of complaint.

 Our bodies are designed to MOVE!!!